Skip to contents

 int.type

 The type of confidence interval to calculate.
-One of ci, 1se or 2se.
+One of ci, tukey, 1se, 2se, or none.
 Default is ci.

 trans

 Transformation that was applied to the response variable.
-One of log, sqrt, logit, power or inverse.
-Default is NA.
+One of log, sqrt, logit, power, inverse, or arcsin.
+Default is NULL.

 offset

 Numeric offset applied to response variable prior to transformation.
-Default is NA.
+Default is NULL.
 Use 0 if no offset was applied to the transformed data.
 See Details for more information.

 power

 Numeric power applied to response variable with power transformation.
-Default is NA.
+Default is NULL.
 See Details for more information.

 decimals